BlackBoxVision/library-boilerplate/README.md

 ## Licensing

 By default, this boilerplate comes with an empty MIT License.
-I you need to provide your own, you can replace it.
+If you need to provide your own, you can replace it.
 I choose MIT License due to be the default when building an Open Source Library.

 ## Notes